chocolatey/choco-wiki/CommandsList.md

 # Chocolatey List (choco list / clist) / Search (choco search)

 Chocolatey will perform a search for a package local or remote.
-Some folks will shorten with `clist` as in `clist filter`
+Some folks will shorten with `clist` as in `clist filter`.

 ## Usage